 Butterfly Valve Symbol

 Butterfly valve symbol is the only symbol where a full triangle is not used.
-If you refer the first symbol, it is similar to a globe valve but a triangle is not full.
+If you refer to the first symbol, it is similar to a globe valve but a triangle is not full.
 The alternative symbol is clearer in this case.
 For isometric symbols, you can see that there is no socket end butterfly valve.

 Diaphragm Valve Symbol